 The Press Corps

-The TeenTix Press Corps Program is designed to teach teens arts criticism and journalism practice.
+The TeenTix Press Corps Program is designed to allow teens to explore and practice arts criticism and journalism.

 ABOUT THE PRESS CORPS